 Hill-Burton Free and Reduced Cost Health Care (800-638-0742)

 The Hill-Burton Free and Reduced Cost Health Care Program is run by the U.S. Department of Health and Human Services (HHS).
 Reduced cost health care is provided for those who earn an income that is at or below the HHS poverty guidelines.
 Individual facilities determine what type of care is offered.
-Applications can be submitted at Hill-Burton locations.

 Resources to Raise Money for Medical Expenses